Bradford Council have linked Shipley to Bradford, by adding the Canal

 'Oh my God, this is the best place ever,' I overheard on the

 camera.'
 There is something special about the view from the Nidd

-Viaduct, and the fact that a younger generation appreciates it too is encouraging.
+Viaduct, and the fact that a younger generation appreciates it too

-a bike ride, thinking I'd get a breeze, and everything would be
+for a bike ride, thinking I'd get a breeze, and everything would be

 fine.
-I did get a breeze, but the abnormally hot weather made a difference in
+I did get a breeze, but the abnormally hot weather made a

-at me, even though I had a bell and I'd used it.
+bell' at me, even though I had a bell and I'd used it.
 What lessons

 can be learned from this encounter (or are there no useful

 conclusions which can be drawn)?
-Read about gerra bell - an
+Read about gerra

 The Cycling Embassy of Great Britain published draft design